-A prenuptial agreement is essentially an agreement made before marriage that both parties agree how to treat property in the event of a future separation or divorce.
+In a prenuptial agreement, both parties agree how to treat property in a future separation or divorce.
 Also called a premarital agreement, it is a contract entered into by the two people intending to marry.
 In most cases, a prenuptial agreement will address the division of property or spousal support in the event of a divorce.
-It is especially useful in cases where the parties getting married have significant separate property accumulated before the marriage, and they want to avoid the possibility of the new spouse receiving any interest (sometimes called a community lien) in that property because the spouse contributed community funds or efforts to the maintenance of that property.
+It is especially useful when the parties have accumulated significant separate property before marriage, and they want to avoid the possibility of the new spouse receiving any interest (sometimes called a community lien) in that property because the spouse contributed community funds or efforts to the maintenance of that property.

 The court can grant a maintenance order for either spouse, with a specific amount and time period that the court deems appropriate.
-Factors influencing spousal maintenance may include the standard of living during the marriage, duration of the marriage, and comparative financial resources of both spouses.
+Factors influencing spousal maintenance may include the standard of living during the marriage, duration of the marriage and comparative financial resources of both spouses.

 Even if the couple enters into a premarital agreement that modifies or eliminates spousal support, the court may refuse to enforce those terms.
 Specifically, if the modification causes a spouse to be eligible for public assistance after divorce, the court may require the other party to provide sufficient spousal support to avoid eligibility for public assistance.

 Unconscionability of a premarital agreement is a matter of law that will be decided by the court.
 This is not a precisely defined term, but an unconscionable contract is generally one that is considered to be so unfair that to enforce the terms would shock the conscience.
-This usually means more than a simple uneven distribution of property, especially considering the entire purpose of a premarital agreement is to alter the default terms of how property is divided on divorce.
+This usually means more than a simple uneven distribution of property, especially considering the entire purpose of a premarital agreement is to alter the default terms of how property is divided in divorce.